RNA-VT/DeviceCommander/readme.md

   run-slave2: run GoFire in Slave mode (port 8002)

+  run-js: run the GoFire frontend in dev mode with tooling ()

+  build-js: build the GoFire frontend to be served from the production Go endpoint (must run to get served directly from backend)

 ## Tips
   Make sure you have your go modules enabled: `export GO111MODULE=on`